positron-solutions/transient-showcase/README.md

 We will also use some layout introspection.
 This makes the example a bit more complex, but represents a real custom infix type with real serialization and elisp objects backing it:

 -   `transient-get-suffix` To get suffix by **key**, **location**, or **command symbol**
 -   Getting a description from raw layout children (not EIEIO objects).
-See [Layout Hacking](#org93886a6).
+See [Layout Hacking](#orgcb37721).

-This example is a bit intimidating because the serialized value we are storing and rehydrating is a layout child location, the LOC argument seen in transient programming.
+This example is a bit intimidating because the serialized value we are storing and re-hydrating is a layout child location, the LOC argument seen in transient programming.
 It maps to an actual layout child, which we introspect and later modify.
 The point of the example is to let the user handle a simple value that we can also persist but to use a more complex object that might only exist at runtime.
 If this example makes little sense, try making an example with just a string or number before you start your own data type.

     ;; The children we will be picking can be of several forms.
 The